PJ-Resp3ct/UPAT/README.md

 -	A tool measuring password strength would be good to add or even implementing a local algorithm

 -	The ability to run distributed attacks taking advantage of multiple computers processing units to optimize cracking time.
 A server/client tool exists named Hashtopussy and allows to run distributed Hashcat jobs.

+- a script to install automatically all pre-requisites would be nice.